olavgm/data-promise/README.md

 // Let's create a new record on the users table!
-// Create the object that we will insert in the database var user = {
+// Create the object that we will insert in the database (the table contains a field "name") var user = {
 	name: 'Lucía'
 }